Staff and Board

 Rochelle Sanchirico, Vice President

-Rochelle Sanchirico is a marketing professional with a passion for developing successful communities.
+Rochelle is a marketing professional with a passion for developing successful communities.
 She is currently the Director of Digital Marketing for The Washington Post, and is responsible for all marketing activities for The Washington Post’s digital and mobile products.
 With a purview spanning B2C and B2B marketing, she drives visitors, engagement and revenue using various channel marketing strategies, including paid and organic search, online display, out-of-home, broadcast and social media.
-Sanchirico brings an extensive marketing background from her time at Kaplan (a division of The Washington Post Company), where she held marketing roles in their corporate, K-12, and higher education divisions.
+Rochelle brings an extensive marketing background from her time at Kaplan (a division of The Washington Post Company), where she held marketing roles in their corporate, K-12, and higher education divisions.
 Prior to this, she held international rights positions in the book publishing industry for several years.
-Rochelle received her MBA from Duke University’s Fuqua School of Business and her BS in Geology and English from the University of Michigan.
-Sanchirico resides in Arlington, Virginia with her husband and daughter.
+Rochelle received her MBA from Duke University’s Fuqua School of Business and her BS in Geology and BA in English from the University of Michigan.
+Rochelle resides in Herndon, Virginia with her husband and daughter.

 Cathy Harris, General Counsel

 Cathy Harris is an attorney with the law firm of Kator, Parks & Weiser, PLLC, in Washington D.C.
 She has been practicing employment law since 1999, representing individuals in matters including sexual harassment, discrimination and other employment-related matters.
-She is a co-manager and member of the firm.
+Cathy is a co-manager and member of the firm.
 She previously worked as an Assistant District Attorney in New York.
 She obtained her law degree at the George Washington University Law School, and attended Brown University for undergraduate studies.
-Ms. Harris currently serves as General Counsel to the Board of Directors.
+Cathy currently serves as General Counsel to the Board of Directors.

 Interns and Assistants